If a blizzard traps you in the car:

 - Pull off the highway.
 Turn on hazard lights and hang a distress flag from the radio antenna or window.

-- Run the engine and heater about 10 minutes each hour to keep warm.
-When the engine is running, open a downwind window slightly for ventilation and periodically clear snow from the exhaust pipe.
+- Stay in your vehicle where rescuers are most likely to find you.
+Do not walk away from your vehicle unless help or a safe structure is visible within 100 yards.
+Run the engine and heater about 10 minutes each hour to keep warm.
+When the engine is running, open a downwind window slightly for ventilation, turn on the interior light, and periodically clear snow from the exhaust pipe.
 This will protect you from possible carbon monoxide poisoning.

 - Take turns sleeping.
 One person should be awake at all times to look for rescue crews.

 - Eat regularly and drink plenty of fluids to avoid dehydration.